 alexaSkill folder contains all the information of your Alexa Skill needed to deploy the skill to the Amazon Developer Portal using the

-config file, which has the basic deploy settings of your skill.
-We recommend you to not make any changes to this file.
+config for v1.
+We recommend you to not make any changes to these files.

 jovo build command (if you're making use of the Jovo Language Model), updated manually, or updated in the Amazon Developer Portal and then imported with

 For more information about Alexa Interaction Models, please see the official reference by Amazon: Custom Interaction Model Reference (Intents, Slots, Sample Utterances).

 skill.json contains the publication and configuration information of your Skill.
 This can be either updated manually or in the Amazon Developer Portal (and then imported with the

 jovo get command).
 If you have v2 of the

 ASK CLI installed, the file's location is